 Benzene is a highly volatile chemical, and most exposure is seen through inhalation.
 Industrial processes are the primary sources and concerns for worker exposure.

-Industries and companies that may expose workers to Benzene include the following:
+Industries and companies that may expose workers include the following:

 • Petrochemical companies